PostgREST/postgrest/auth.rst

 Custom Validation
 -----------------

-PostgREST honors the `exp` claim for token expiration, rejecting expired tokens.
+PostgREST honors the :code:`exp` claim for token expiration, rejecting expired tokens.
 However it does not enforce any extra constraints.
 An example of an extra constraint would be to immediately revoke access for a certain user.
-The configuration file paramter `pre-request` specifies a stored procedure to call immediately after the authenticator switches into a new role and before the main query itself runs.
+The configuration file paramter :code:`pre-request` specifies a stored procedure to call immediately after the authenticator switches into a new role and before the main query itself runs.

 Here's an example.
 In the config file specify a stored procedure: